huubMichelsen/subtitle-sync-automation/README.md

 ## Project Overview

 Automation toolkit for subtitle workflows around a local media library.
 It can ask Jellyfin to download subtitles through its configured remote providers, such as OpenSubtitles, and then synchronize downloaded `.srt` files against the actual media audio with [ffsubsync](https://github.com/smacke/ffsubsync) .
-You also need to get opensubtitles API for this to work.
+You also need to get opensubtitles jellyfin addon and put there opensubtitles API for this to work.

 The repository is written for repeatable local automation: credentials and paths are passed through CLI flags or environment variables, media files are not committed, and the sync scripts preserve original subtitle files.